 Like the Stone Arch Bridge, the Foshay Tower is a must-see piece of downtown Mpls’ history.
 It was the first skyscraper in Mpls, and when it was built in 1929 it was the tallest building between Chicago and the West Coast, according to an August 2014 MinnPost.com article.
 Wilbur B. Foshay built the landmark building with hopes of it being the headquarters to his company.
 Foshay’s last name sits at the top of the building in 10-foot lettering.
 Today, the building is home to the W Mpls – The Foshay Hotel.
 You can also have a drink at the Prohibition Bar on the 28th floor or take a look at Mpls from the observation deck on the 30th floor (panoramic photo above, at right).
 But whether you’re inside at the top or simply walking by (above at left, a view from 9th and Marquette), the Foshay Tower is a sight to behold and an incredible link to downtown Mpls’ history.

-Located in the heart of downtown Mpls, Nicollet Mall is a location for everyone to enjoy.
+Located in the heart of downtown Mpls, Nicollet is a location for everyone to enjoy.
 It is home to excellent restaurants and bars, great shopping opportunities, patios and rooftops, incredible views and some of the state’s top companies.
-Nicollet Mall stretches 11 blocks and is an excellent way for pedestrians to get across the city while enjoying shopping and dining.
-Some of the city’s most iconic buildings touch Nicollet Mall, including the IDS Center.
+Nicollet stretches 11 blocks and is an excellent way for pedestrians to get across the city while enjoying shopping and dining.
+Some of the city’s most iconic buildings touch Nicollet, including the IDS Center.
 It is also home to Peavey Plaza (11th & Nicollet).
-The Nicollet Mall street level is an excellent place to frequent during the summer, and the Nicollet Mall buildings and stores are conveniently connected via Skyway for easy access during the winter months.
+Nicollet’s street level is an excellent place to frequent during the summer, and Nicollet buildings and stores are conveniently connected via Skyway for easy access during the winter months.
 Nicollet just underwent a renovation completed in 2017.
 Learn about the new design, amenities, programming and events at onnicollet.com.